Abdi İpekçi Arena: History

 Designed in 1979, and opened on 3 June 1989, after several years of interrupted construction, it was named after the renowned Turkish journalist Abdi İpekçi.
 It was the primary basketball venue in Istanbul for two decades and hosted many (mostly the international) games of Istanbul's four top basketball clubs Anandolu Efes, Fenerbahçe, Galatasaray and Besiktas, as well as many other sports events and concerts.
 However, its significance declined after the opening of Sinan Erdem Dome in 2010, which surpassed Abdi İpekçi Arena as the biggest and most state of the art arena in Istanbul.

 Closure

 After the 2016/2017 season, the arena was closed.
 It got demolished in early 2018.
-In its place, a basketball training and performance center is to be built.
-Basketball teams Anadolu Efes and Galatasaray are now playing their games at Sinan Erdem Dome beginning with the 2017/18 season.
+In its place, a basketball training and performance center was built.
+Basketball teams Anadolu Efes and Galatasaray played their games at Sinan Erdem Dome beginning with the 2017/18 season, after which both returned to the newly built Basketball Development Center in 2024.
 Galatasaray also plans to move into a newly built own arena in the coming years.
 Fenerbahçe already moved into their own Ülker Sports Arena in 2012.